 Keep in mind that this procedure won’t help with cellulite or skin irregularities, and it also doesn’t eliminate stretch marks.

-Other Types Of Liposuction
+Types of Liposuction Surgery

 Tumescent liposuction is the most common option, but there are other types to consider: